thejoyoflife/CKAD-prep-minikube/practice/README.md

 ```bash
 k set image pod/nginx nginx-cont=nginx:alpine
 ```
 This just restarts the `nginx-cont` container of the pod `nginx` with the new image `nginx:alpine` - pod itself doesn't restart; hence the IP of it stays the same.
+However, the "Restart Count" (count shown under "RESTARTS" column of "`k get pod nginx`" output) of the pod gets increasd along the way.
 </p>

 - `pod.spec.containers.securityContext.readOnlyRootFilesystem` can be set to `true` to make a linux container's root filesystem as "__read-only__" - the processes in the container can not write anyting to the root filesystem.